 Do this first: the different sections of a carpark tend to be labelled.
 If there is one of those labels near where you parked then take a picture of it and take one of the floor number; take lots of pictures, it doesn’t matter, whatever will make you remember.

-If you if you can’t see the carpark section then take a picture of a permanent landmark, like a wall or lamp post or something.
+If you can’t see the carpark section then take a picture of a permanent landmark, like a wall or lamp post or something.
 Don’t take a photo of the distinctive red van you’re parked next to because it may not be there when you get back (sounds unnecessary but I’ve done it).
 It was a couple of years ago on a really hot day (we occasionally get them in Manchester!)
 I went to get something from The Trafford Centre.
 I parked outside John Lewis and took a picture of where I was in relation to the door, went inside without taking much notice of anything and when I came out, I was exhausted and found my car had been stolen!

 I had a full-on panic attack, marched up and down the carpark in the hot sun, getting more and more exhausted all the time.
 I went back inside to tell customer services who asked me things like “what did you see when you walked in the store?”
 I of course couldn’t remember and accused them of having bad security.
 I showed the security guard the photo I took on my phone and apparently, there’s two entrances to John Lewis and I was parked outside the other one!